 That is, when you use a mathematical function its result never changes - the result of Sin(0.3) is always the same and a function is just a lookup table.
 Sometimes the lookup table is too big to be stored and in this case the result is returned after being calculated using a procedure - but notice that all mathematical functions can in theory be implemented as lookup tables.

 Note: a function is just a procedure that returns a single value as its result.
-All procedures can be cast as functions by the simple trick of having them return a single but perhaps complicated structure constaining all there results rolled up into one object.)
+All procedures can be cast as functions by the simple trick of having them return a single but perhaps complicated structure containing all there results rolled up into one object.

 A programming function can produce side effects and state changes.
 For example:

 In this case each time the function is called it returns a new value - it is counting - it is procedural - and this can't be allowed in a functional language.

 In a functional language the sort of counting described above isn't allowed and variables aren't variable in the sense that once defined they have that value for the duration of the program - they are "bound" to their value.

 At this point non-functional programmers generally give up because this is nothing like the way they think.
 How can I have loops and conditions if variables never change?